'We're Concerned:' COVID Mutations Affecting The Effectiveness Of Some Vaccines

 Many people seem to be getting more confident now that the vaccine is in circulation.
 However, experts say this is still not the time to let our guard down, because COVID-19 continues to evolve.

-Most recently, scientists have detected the E484K mutation, nicknamed “EEK.”RELATED: State: Weather Affecting COVID-19 Vaccine Distribution; Publix Suspends Online Reservation System
+Most recently, scientists have detected the E484K mutation, nicknamed “EEK.”RELATED: Miami Police Shoot, Kill Suspected Serial Armed Robber

 “Some versions of the UK variant are now also carrying EEK,” Dr. Marty said.
 “What EEK does is it makes a variant able to escape previous immunity.
 That’s why we’re concerned.”